 Fabric spreading is one of the crucial parts of the garment production process.
 Specific guidelines are followed during the fabric laying process.
 Fabric spreading is known as fabric lying.

 It’s done after a process named fabric relaxing.
 The main objective of Fabric relaxation is to relax and contract the fabrics.
-So that it could be ready for the garment production process after the complete fabric manufacturing, it helps to prevent fabric strain at several stages and reduces fabric shrinkage.
+So that it can be ready for the garment production process after the complete fabric manufacturing.
+It helps to prevent fabric strain at several stages and reduces fabric shrinkage.

-Fabric is spread on a long table to cut the fabric properly.
-Currently, most garment factories use fabric spreading by automation.
+The fabric is spread on a long table to cut it properly.
+Currently, most garment factories spread fabric by automation.
 But still, it requires skilled manpower to spread fabric properly.

 Therefore, any fabric fault from the production line is detected during the cost-effective fabric spreading process.